What Is Melting Chocolate?

 Ice cream topping.
 Pour it over ice cream.
 It will harden almost immediately into a delightful candy shell.

 Hot Chocolate: Garnish hot chocolate (the beverage) with a swirl.
+Adding whipped cream makes it even more fancy.

 Coffee: See hot chocolate above.

-And last but not least, dip just about anything in it, including:
+Dip Stuff in it: And last but not least, dip just about anything in it, including:

 Apple slices and orange sections